 A vault is a useful feature for those Identity Management (IdM) users who want to keep all their sensitive data stored securely but conveniently in one place.
-This section explains the various types of vaults and their uses, and which vault you should choose based on your requirements.
+There are various types of vaults and you should choose which vault to use based on your requirements.

 A vault is a secure location in (IdM) for storing, retrieving, sharing, and recovering a secret.
 A secret is security-sensitive data, usually authentication credentials, that only a limited group of people or entities can access.
 For example, secrets include: